homelab-alpha/docs/content/docs/docker/compose-information/portainer.info.md

 ---
 title: "portainer.info"
 description:
-  "Comprehensive guide to setting up Portainer using Docker Compose for efficient Docker management."
+  "Deploy Portainer for managing Docker environments.
+It covers the configuration of a custom Docker network and the Portainer service, ensuring effective and secure operation."
 url: "docker/compose-info/portainer"
 aliases: ""
 icon: "code"